Noamir/Personetics---Jenkins-Master/README.md

 - Added 'Run docker image' step to playbook - to actually start the container on the deployment server.
 - After 1st run, every deployment has to first delete the exsisting container, and then re-create it with the new release image.

-3. In 'Personetics-test' git repo I created release branch from master.
+3. Created release branch from master in 'Personetics-test' git repo.

-4. I built multibranch pipeline project named 'Personetics-test' & configured the integration to GitHub.
+4. Built multibranch pipeline project named 'Personetics-test' & configured the integration to GitHub.